 Rocky Mountain Health Foundation (RMHF) proudly traces its roots back 40 years to Rocky Mountain Health Plans (RMHP) in Grand Junction, where the Foundation headquarters are located today.

-As one of the first HMO insurance companies in the nation, Rocky Mountain Health Plans was started by physicians and community leaders to ensure people of all population groups had access to innovative, quality, affordable healthcare at reasonable costs.
-Rocky Mountain Health Plans, incorporated as a nonprofit insurance company, was a good neighbor in communities by supporting both the people and the medical professionals in collaborative and participatory ways.
-Rocky Mountain Health Plans has earned a national reputation by always doing the right thing to provide for those among us most in need.
+As one of the first Health Maintenance Organizations, Rocky Mountain Health Plans was started by physicians and community leaders to ensure people of all population groups had access to innovative, quality, affordable healthcare at reasonable costs.
+RMHP was committed to being a good neighbor in communities by supporting both the people and the medical professionals in collaborative and participatory ways.
+Rocky Mountain Health Plans earned a national reputation for doing the right thing to support those most in need.

-One of the Foundation’s first grants provided access and financial support for dental care for pregnant women suffering from dental disease to prevent preterm deliveries.
+One of RMHPF’s first grants provided access and financial support for dental care for pregnant women suffering from dental disease to prevent preterm deliveries.
 That very first grant then led the Foundation to one of its legacy programs, BABY & ME – Tobacco Free Program which incentivizes pregnant women to stop smoking early in their pregnancy with free baby diapers for a year after their baby is born.
 The program has one of the highest cessation successes anywhere in the United States at 89% and every $1 dollar spent on the program results in $6.73 costs savings by mothers delivering fewer preterm babies, having babies at a healthy birth rate, and fewer babies being admitted to neonatal intensive care programs.